Santa Maria, Bulacan

-Santa Maria, with a population of 289,820, remains by a significant margin the most populous municipality in Central Luzon, as well as the 5th most populous municipality in the Philippines.
+Santa Maria, with a population of 322,525, remains by a significant margin the most populous municipality in Central Luzon, as well as the 7th most populous municipality in the Philippines.
 It is also the 2nd most populous local government unit in Bulacan next to San Jose del Monte City.
 The projected population for 2025 was 305,668.
+There are 142,380 registered voters in the municipality.
+In the last 2022 election, voter turnout rate is at 88.91%.
+The said voter turnout rate in the 2022 national elections is the fourth highest among the municipalities in the province of Bulacan.

 Its downtown area consists of three highly urbanized barangays: Poblacion, Bagbaguin, and Sta.
 Clara.
 It is one of the biggest and busiest commercial centers in the province as it accounts for more than half of all economic activities in the municipality.
 It is also one of Bulacan's leading financial centers.
 According to the Bangko Sentral ng Pilipinas (BSP) and the Philippine Deposit Insurance Corporation (PDIC), Santa Maria's total bank deposits reached PHP 31.27 billion as of December 2021, this accounts for almost 75% of Eastern Bulacan's total bank deposits.
-Likewise, Santa Maria is the richest municipality in Bulacan with an assets totaling to PHP 1.87 billion and revenues reaching an all-time high of PHP 925 million as of the 2021 report from the Commission on Audit (COA).
+Likewise, Santa Maria is the richest municipality in Bulacan with an assets totaling to PHP 1.87 billion and revenues reaching an all-time high of PHP 1.206 billion as of the 2022 report from the Commission on Audit (COA).
 It has a relatively high standard of living, with only 4% of the population living in poverty which is one of the lowest in the country (19 out of 1,489 municipalities).